 Tax calculator and pen

 In New York, what used to be called “alimony” is now called “maintenance”.
-On January 23, 2016 New York adopted a law that creates “guidelines” that are designed to assist a court in determining the amount and duration of spousal maintenance.
+On January 23, 2016, New York adopted a law that creates “guidelines” that are designed to assist a court in determining the amount and duration of maintenance.

-“Income” is defined in the new statute to be the same as defined in the Child Support Standards Act, which seems to mean that FICA and certain taxes are deducted.
+“Income” is defined in the statute to be the same as defined in the Child Support Standards Act, which means that FICA and certain taxes are deducted.
 It also includes the income from “income-producing property distributed or to be distributed” in the divorce.

-The new law also created an income cap of $175,000.00 for the payor spouse.
-This amount will increase every other January 31 beginning in 2016, based on changes in the Consumer Price Index for all urban consumers (the CPI-U).
+The law also created an income cap that is currently $228,000.00 for the payor spouse.
+This cap will increase in March of every even numbered year, based on changes in the Consumer Price Index for all urban consumers (the CPI-U).

 The new law has two formulas that are used in determining the amount of maintenance.
 One is used if the payor spouse is the non-custodial parent.
 The other is used where there is no child support or when the payor spouse is the custodial parent.

-Of note, the new law requires you to include the spousal support (either by adding the amount received or deducting the amount paid) to the income of each parent when calculating child support.
+The law requires that any spousal support be added to or deducted from the income of each parent when calculating child support.

 Unlike child support, there is no provision to use the formula for income above the cap.
 Rather, the statute requires a court to determine any additional maintenance over the cap based on the consideration of a list of statutory factors.